napari/docs/docs/howtos/layers/points.md

 Each data point can have annotations associated with it using the `Points.properties` dictionary.
-These properties can be used to set the face and edge colors of the points.
+These properties can be used to set the face and border colors of the points.
 For example, when displaying points of different classes/types, one could automatically set the color of the individual points by their respective class/type.
 For more details on point properties, see [](#setting-point-edge-and-face-color-with-properties) below or the